PhilRunninger/bufselect/README.md

 let g:BufSelectKeyPreviewVSplit = 'gv'  " Preview the buffer in a new vertical split, keeping BufSelect open. let g:BufSelectKeyPreviewTab    = 'gt'  " Preview the buffer in a new tab, keeping BufSelect open.

-let g:BufSelectKeyDeleteBuffer  = 'x'  " Close the buffer using vim's bwipeout command. let g:BufSelectKeySort          = 'S'  " Change the sort order. let g:BufSelectKeyChDir         = 'cd' " Change working directory to match the buffer's.
+let g:BufSelectKeyFind          = 'f'  " Find the buffer in any open window, and go there. let g:BufSelectKeyDeleteBuffer  = 'x'  " Close the buffer using vim's bwipeout command. let g:BufSelectKeySort          = 'S'  " Change the sort order. let g:BufSelectKeyChDir         = 'cd' " Change working directory to match the buffer's.